Morphology and magnetism of multifunctional nanostructured $\gamma$-Fe$_2$O$_3$ films: Simulation and experiments: Results and Discussion

-Figure \ref{Fig_morphology} shows the experimental (a) and simulated spatial structures (b).
-A qualitative analysis shows good agreement between both structures.
-Following with the morphology comparison, we calculated the size histogram that was well fitted by a log-normal distribution with $\sigma = 0.11$ nm.
-Simulated and experimental histograms are shown in Fig. \ref{Fig_histogram} and the comparison between them reinforces the adequacy of the simulated sample.
-Finally we calculated the pair correlation function, $g(r)$, from which one can estimate the average distance between nearest-neighbors ($R_{\mbox{ nn}}$).
-Figure \ref{Fig_g(r)}(b) displays $g(r)$ and clearly indicates short-range order at distances smaller than 30 nm.
-From the first $g(r)$ peak position we concluded that the average center-to-center nearest neighbor distance is $R_{\mbox{ nn}}$ = 10 nm.
 Considering that the average particle diameter is 7.5 nm, the average interparticle separation is about 2.5 nm.
-In the real sample this number represents the average distance of neighboring particles, that is a surface-to-surface spacing of about 2.5 nm, which is filled by the hosting polymeric material, in very good agreement with the observed TEM cross-sectional micrographs in Fig. \ref{Fig_g(r)}(a).
+In the real sample this number represents the average distance of neighboring particles, that is a surface-to-surface spacing of about 2.5 nm, which is filled by the hosting polymeric material, in very good agreement with the observed TEM cross-sectional micrographs in Fig. \ref{Fig_g_r_}(a).